tshepang/blog/content/Rust week of 2016-06-03.md

     that in a separate function so that you can return a `Result` type, something like `Result<(), std::io::Error>`.
-This forces you to isolate just the I/O handling part from the other parts of the logic, where you'd for maybe just want to return a `bool` type.
+This forces you to isolate just the I/O handling part from the other parts of the logic, where you'd maybe just want to return a `bool` type.
 In my case, I would not get any I/O error, but I would get failure from running an external process (see `std::process` module) where the exit status was not 0.
 That meant I/O error failure case and the